 quite a few articles.

-The most common ones are as follows.
+The more common are as follows.

 Viva Booby: Tie a Booby using black marabou tail.
 Then tie in and wind on two turns of chartreuse (fluorescent green) chenille, completing the body with a dubbing made of black marabou.
 Use a tuft of black marabou tied in behind the boobies to form a wing.
 Try this fly in bright sunlight.
 Yes, I know about dark fly theories, but this pattern works very well during the day.